 We have completed a Phase 1 clinical trial for LIQ861 and an early Phase 1a clinical trial in Denmark for LIQ865 and a Phase 1b clinical trial for LIQ865 in the United States.
 We commenced a Phase 3 clinical trial for LIQ861 in the first quarter of 2018 and reported completion of enrollment and achievement of the primary endpoint in the INSPIRE trial in the first quarter of 2019.
 LIQ861 was observed to be well-tolerated in 109 patients, with 101 patients (93%) completing at least two months of treatment.
-During the two-month period, LIQ861 was evaluated at doses up to 150 mcg capsule strength with no study-drug related serious adverse events, with one center dosing a patient above the 150 mcg capsule strength.
+During the two-month period, LIQ861 was evaluated at doses up to 150 mcg capsule strength with no study-drug related serious adverse events, with some dosing above the 150 mcg capsule strength.
 Exploratory endpoints of the INSPIRE trial demonstrated favorable functional and patient outcomes.
-We also commenced preparations for Phase 2 enabling toxicology studies for LIQ865 in the fourth quarter of 2018 and initiated these initial studies in March 2019.
-We anticipate that, following the initial Phase 2 enabling toxicology studies, which we expect to complete by the end of 2019, we will commence initial Phase 2 proof of concept clinical trials for LIQ865 in 2020.
+We also completed enrollment in our onedirectional crossover sub-study comparing bioavailability and PK of treprostinil as sub-study patients transitioned from Tyvaso to LIQ861.
+On June 5, 2019, we reported results from the INSPIRE study indicating that the 75 mcg capsule strength of LIQ861 correlates with the 54 mcg dose of Tyvaso, the maximum recommended label dose of Tyvaso.
+Analysis of the data from the PK sub-study in patients showed variability in systemic plasma levels of both LIQ861 and Tyvaso, which is believed to be attributed to variation in severity of disease and has been seen in prior studies of treprostinil in patients.
+To more accurately characterize the PK of LIQ861, we conducted an additional PK study in healthy volunteers.
+Post-hoc analysis showed that plasma levels of treprostinil were tightly correlated to the LIQ861 dose delivered.
+We are continuing work to supplement the PK data set of LIO861 and to further assess and minimize the variability in dosing and PK levels.
+Based upon additional non-clinical and clinical work completed to date, we now believe the unexpected variability was due to an administration technique unique to the conduct of the study in the Phase 1 setting.
+We therefore plan to complete our PK work in the third quarter of 2019, with results expected during the fourth quarter of 2019.
+In August 2019, we had a report that one clinical investigator reassessed a serious adverse event, preliminarily identified as hypersensitivity pneumonitis, as being possibly related to LIQ861, whereas the investigator had previously, in May and June 2019, characterized the event as not related to LIQ861.
+Based on our work to date, the patient's medical history, two other potential alternative causes of this event noted by the clinical investigator, and the fact that the patient has been taking LIO861 since October 2018, we do not agree with the clinical investigator's current assessment.
+However, we are reporting the event to the FDA, as required, and we will continue to monitor and assess this event for any change.
+Furthermore, we commenced preparations for Phase 2-enabling toxicology studies for LIQ865 in the fourth quarter of 2018 and initiated these initial studies in March 2019.
+We anticipate that, following the initial Phase 2-enabling toxicology studies, which we expect to complete by the end of 2019, we will commence initial Phase 2 proof-of-concept clinical trials for LIQ865 in 2020.
 We cannot assure you that our toxicology studies or clinical trials, if commenced, will be successful or meet their endpoints or that the endpoints will be sufficient to receive marketing approval.